Due to confirmed cases of influenza, or the flu, the following restrictions are in place:

-March 10: Pioneer Manor lifts visiting restrictions.
-Visiting restrictions continue to be in place on the Maternal Child Unit at Campbell County Memorial Hospital.
+February 17: Visiting restrictions in place on the Maternal Child Unit at Campbell County Memorial Hospital.

-- Maternal Child has restricted visiting to the mother's spouse or signifiant other and two additional visitors at any one time.
-Visiting in Labor & Deliver is always limited to three.
+- Maternal Child has restricted visiting to the mother's spouse or significant other and two additional visitors at any one time.
+Visiting in Labor & Delivery is always limited to three.

 - Children under 12 years old are not permitted to visit.
 The newborn's sibling(s), who are under 12 years old, may visit if they are screened for symptoms of illness by Maternal Child nurses.